TexasInstruments/edgeai-tidl-tools/README.md

 <br>
 <br>

-> **Note:** This repository features a completely redesigned structure from release `11_02_04_00` onwards compared to previous versions of edgeai-tidl-tools.
+> **Note:** This repository features a completely redesigned structure from release `11_02_04_00` onward compared to previous versions of edgeai-tidl-tools.
 For details on the structural changes, migration guidance, and how to still access the older repository structure, please refer to the [Repository Structure Changes](./docs/repository_structure_change.md) documentation.

 ## Introduction
-TIDL provides multiple deployment options with industry defined inference engines as well as TIDL's own native inference engine:
+TIDL provides multiple deployment options with industry-defined inference engines as well as TIDL's own native inference engine:

 ### Execution via Open Source Runtimes